connor-stewarty/connor-stewarty.github.io/docs/blog/posts/2025-11-23-live-server-rack-diagrams.md

 3. DNS name of blackbox exporter service for prometheus to scrape
 4. List of `icmp/ping` targets to probe for up/down status

-Then install the chart with the custom values to deploy the prometheus and grafana stack in the `monitoring` namespace:
+Then install the chart with the custom values to deploy the Prometheus and Grafana stack in the `monitoring` namespace:
 ``` sh
 helm install kube-prometheus-stack prometheus-community/kube-prometheus-stack \
   -f prometheus_values.yaml \